 There are many elements to consider when starting any business, let alone a drone one.
 We’ll give a broader overview of some of the key steps to take in this post, and we’ll do a more detailed dive in some of our other Birdi blog articles (now’s a great time to subscribe to our blog/newsletter!
 You’ll get a monthly roundup of articles and cool, relevant things straight to your inbox).

 All new ventures require research, and the first type you need to do is market research.
 Start flexing your Googling skills and research who your competitors are, their service offerings and price points, and how you might differentiate yourself.
 Is there a particular niche you could appeal to?
-Do you want to specialise in a particular drone service (e.g. being the number one drone operator in real estate photography), or provide a broader offering?
+Do you want to specialize in a particular drone service (e.g. being the number one drone operator in real estate photography), or provide a broader offering?

 This initial market research should give you some insights into the space and how you might fit into it.
 We recommend adding your findings into what’s called a Competitor Analysis (think: a spreadsheet/doc that contains rows of your competitors, what sets them apart, their price points, and anything else that’s relevant, which you can easily refer to in the future.
 We’ll cover this in more depth in another article).